simple-configuration-server/website/example.md

 ---
 # SCS Basic Example
-This page gives a quick demonstration of how the Simple Configuration Server can be used to host configuration variables and configuration file templates.
+This page gives a quick demonstration of how the Simple Configuration Server can be used to host configuration variables and configuration file templates from a set of files.

 ## File Structure
 The URL structure for the '/configs/' endpoints of a SCS deployment is derived from the directory containing configuration variables and configation file(s) (templates).

-As an example, you can create a directory containing the following files.
+As an example, you can create the file-structure below:
 ```
 .
 ├── scs-configuration.yaml (Main SCS configuration file)